What does Cletus mean?

 Cletus is a somewhat prominent first name for men (#1018 out of 1220, Top 83%) but an uncommon surname for all people.
 (2000 U.S. Census)

 Presented below is the birth name popularity of Cletus for boys.
-Cletus was first listed in 1890-1899 and reached its highest rank of #470 in the U.S. during the years 1920-1929, but is not found in the list currently.
-(Top 1000 Birth Names Records, 2014)
+Cletus reached its highest rank of #436 in the U.S. during the years 1920-1929, but is not found in the list currently.
+(Top 2000 Names, 2014)